The Cannademix conference featured notable panelists discussing cannabis social equity as the adult-use cannabis market is being developed.

 “Homegrow is really an equity issue,” Dawson said.

-She said that someone looking to grow a specific strain for their health at home should be able to do so.
+She said someone looking to grow a specific strain for their health at home should be able to do so.

 “If you don’t have homegrow, you’re already suffering a lack of social equity already,” Dawson said.
 “The legacy market is continuing whether or not homegrow is allowed or not.”